Years ago while going through my divorce, my therapist suggested I do an exercise about my parents.

 We would go for long walks in the countryside or along the beach.

-My dad would point out the different trees, plants, and sea life and teach us about it all.
+My father would point out the different trees, plants, and sea life and teach us about it all.

 Their names, their purpose, how they survived, why each one was a necessary part of the circle of life.